-\paragraph{Organization.} In \cref{sec:setting}, we briefly review the two-armed bandit setting. \cref{sec:strategies} presents the general principle of information maximization approaches originally inspired from both information bottleneck principles and navigation in turbulent plumes. \cref{sec:results} upper bounds the regret of \algoname[,] which attains Lai and Robbins asymptotic bound.
-The performance of \algoname is numerically compared with known baselines on a few examples \cref{sec:expe}.
+\paragraph{Organization.} In \cref{sec:setting}, we briefly review the K-armed bandit setting. \cref{sec:strategies} presents the general principle of information maximization approaches, originally inspired by both the information bottleneck principle and navigation in turbulent plumes. \cref{sec:results} upper bounds the regret of \algoname[,] showing it attains Lai and Robbin's asymptotic bound.
+In \cref{sec:expe}, the performance of \algoname is numerically compared with known baselines on multiple examples.
 Finally, \cref{sec:extensions} discusses extensions of \algoname to various bandit settings.